William with his digital art assistant.

-*Opened a retail store, visitor center and attraction, called DECOPOLIS, in downtown Tulsa for which he designs and creates unique products, including art deco styled posters, cards, and t-shirts & souvenirs.
-He has also designed and built themed environments for the different “departments” within DECOPOLIS.
+*Opened a retail store, visitor center and attraction, called DECOPOLIS, on Route 66 in Tulsa for which he designs and creates unique products, including art deco styled posters, cards, and t-shirts & souvenirs.
+He has also designed and built unique, themed environments within DECOPOLIS.

 *Created the TulsaRama Gang comic strip with its cast of characters and their adventures in Jazz Age Tulsa.

 This mural project was perhaps the largest in Oklahoma history.
 The main first phase consisted of ceiling murals depicting 5 great cities of the world, Rome, London, Paris, Madrid, & Beijing.
 The canvas panels were primarily painted in Tulsa, then the taken to the Casino to be applied to the ceilings and completed there.

 This mural is about 5 stories across and is meant to represent the great city of Rome.

 This is the central panel of the Rome mural underway.
 You can get a sense of the scale for this panel by noticing the tables in the background.
 Before the painting was done on any of these murals, months of research and designing took place.
 The canvas alone for the 5 murals cost over $20,000 and came in 14 foot wide rolls.
 If all the rolls were attached together and laid out the canvas would have reached from the top of Tulsa's BOK tower to the ground.